kalispell-software-crafters/ai-image-analyzer/README.md

 There are some steps that need to be done prior to being able to properly run and develop the code in this repository.

-The followign is a list of steps that have to happen prior to starting to work / test the pipelines of this repository:
+The following is a list of steps that have to happen prior to starting to work / test the pipelines of this repository:

 ### Makefile